ahmadwaqar17/PortFolio/README.md

 ## Deployment

-This portfolio can be deployed on various platforms:
+This portfolio is currently deployed on Vercel.
+You can also deploy it on various other platforms:

 - GitHub Pages
 - Netlify
-- Vercel
 - Firebase Hosting

-For free hosting, GitHub Pages or Netlify are recommended options.
+Vercel provides continuous deployment, automatically updating the live site whenever changes are pushed to the GitHub repository.

 ## License

 MIT

-## About Me
+## Live Demo

-I am Ahmad Waqar, a Computer Science student at FAST University with skills in .NET Core and web development.
-My projects include E-Wakeel, MediBot, and various web applications.
-I'm passionate about creating efficient, secure, and user-friendly software solutions.
+View the live portfolio: [https://port-folio-b8omwyum7.vercel.app/](https://port-folio-b8omwyum7.vercel.app/)

 ## Contact